Analysis: Booker's Seven Basic Plots Analysis

-We initially thought that Catch-22 didn't any of the "basic plots" Stephen Booker establishes.
+We initially thought that Catch-22 didn't fit into any of the "basic plots" Stephen Booker establishes.
 It still seems true – it's an episodic, fragmentary, often disordered tale, with chapters on characters who never seem to have an impact on the novel's Classic Plot.
 Consider poor Major Major Major or Milo Minderbinder.
-Where do we fit them into our narrative of Yossarian's confrontation with military bureaucracy?
+Where do we fit them in to our narrative of Yossarian's confrontation with military bureaucracy?
 However, if you focus on Yossarian's narrative, which structures the novel itself, then Catch-22 can be about "Rebirth."

 This is absolutely Yossarian's "Initial Situation": he's a young guy, filled with dedication to his military missions.
 He's a willing cog in the military machine.
 He's willing to fly twice over a dangerously armed target so that he can drop his payload of bombs on the targeted bridge and fly back to his base successfully.
 Of course, it's a little unorthodox that stage one comes in Chapter Thirteen, but that's just how Joseph Heller rolls.
 At any rate, it's Yossarian's initially successful sign-up for the military that will eventually introduce him so traumatically into the world of Catch-22.